The Stanley 55 Plane...More Than A Paperweight

 |Patent for the Stanley|

-In 1893, Eppie McCulloch patented a secondary fence which could be adjusted vertically to allow the use of angled or curved cutters.
+In 1893, Eppie McCulloch patented a secondary runner or skate, serving as a bearing surface or sole, that could be adjusted vertically to allow the use of angled or curved cutters.

 Traut and Edmund Schade combined the ideas of the 45 and McCulloch's patent ( "Our present invention is in the nature of an improvement upon the inventions shown in Letters Patent No. 294,825, granted to Justus A. Traut March 11, 1884i,V and No. 505,119, granted to Eppie J. McCulloch September 19, 1893.") then added a right sided fence as well as a third runner plus numerous other smaller details to come up with the 55.
 Production of this plane ceased in 1962.